mattfiocca/optimize-pantheon-images/README.md

 ### sshpass

+There are two flavors of this script available. `optimize_pantheon_images` and `optimize_pantheon_images_sshpass`.
-This script will prompt you once for your pantheon password, then [sshpass](http://sourceforge.net/projects/sshpass/) will broker your password to both rsync calls on your behalf.
+The [sshpass](http://sourceforge.net/projects/sshpass/) flavor will prompt you once for your pantheon password, then brokers it to both rsync calls on your behalf.
 This is used so that you aren't prompted mutiple times for your password, so that the script can just run.

 ```